 Java Guava | Chars.indexOf(char array, char target) method with Examples

 Chars.indexOf(char array, char target) method of Guava’s Chars Class accepts two parameters array and target.
-If the target exists within the array, the method returns the position of its first occurrence.
+If the target exists within the array, the method returns the start position of its first occurrence.
 If the target does not exist within the array, the method returns -1.

 public static int indexOf(char array, char target)